citizensadvice/design-system/CONTRIBUTING.md

 - copy the contents of the changelog comments for the relase into the release notes section
 - publish the release

-## Assets

-Any icons/etc should be inlined into the class that needs to use them to avoid url issues on deployment.
-The original assets should be stored in the `assets` folder for reference.

 ## Styleguide

 The styleguide is automatically hosted in [Github pages](https://citizensadvice.github.io/design-system-testing/), based on the content of the `docs` folder.